epfldata/squall/README.markdown

 We provide several interfaces for running this query:

+#### Declarative
-* A **Declarative** interface that directly parses this SQL query and creates an efficient storm Topology.
+A Declarative interface that directly parses this SQL query and creates an efficient storm Topology.
 This module is implicitly equipped with a cost-based optimizer.
+#### Functional
-* A **Functional** Scala-interface that leverages the brevity, productivity, convenience, and syntactic sugar of functional programming.
+A Functional Scala-interface that leverages the brevity, productivity, convenience, and syntactic sugar of functional programming.
 For example the previous query is represented ([full code](https://github.com/epfldata/squall/blob/master/frontend/src/main/scala/frontend/functional/scala/queries/ScalaHyracksPlan.scala)) as follows:
 ```scala
     val customers = Source[customer]("customer").map { t => Tuple2(t._1, t._7) }
     val orders = Source[orders]("orders").map { t => t._2 }